 32. Kansas City Chiefs- Kristian Fulton, CB, LSU

-However, Kansas City doesn’t exactly have a corner who can play opposite Charvarius Ward in the long-term.
+However, Kansas City doesn’t exactly have a corner who can play opposite Charvarius Ward in the long-term (see depth chart here).
 Bashaud Breeland signed a 1-year deal to remain in KC for 2020, but he’ll hit the free agency market after this coming season.
 And Kendall Fuller signed a lucrative deal to return to the Washington Redskins, so Breeland is starting at the moment with 2019 rookie Rashad Fenton primarily serving as the team’s quality depth.

-However, if the Chiefs play Fulton opposite Ward and then move Breeland to the slot for the time being, they can address the position later in the draft or even not have to worry about it until next season.
-One way or another, the mantra for this defense will be: Play Tyrann Mathieu, Juan Thornhill, and Charvarius Ward in coverage while letting Chris Jones and Frank Clark get after the passer, and I think Fulton fits that mantra perfectly.
+However, if the Chiefs play Fulton opposite Ward and then move Breeland to the slot, for the time being, they can address the position later in the draft or even not have to worry about it until next season.
+One way or another, the mantra for this defense will be: Play Tyrann Mathieu, Juan Thornhill, and Charvarius Ward in coverage while letting everyone else get after the passer, and I think Fulton fits that mantra perfectly.